 Of course, you can customize this recipe if you desire.
 You may want to add more ground pepper, or perhaps a touch of oregano.
-You can make substitutions for ingredients you enjoy the most.
+You can make substitutions for the ingredients you enjoy the most.

 A small amount of chili powder can add a Tex-Mex flair to this recipe.
 If you need a salt-free alternative, be sure to omit the salt.

 What’s the Difference Between Paprika and Smoked Paprika?

 This seasoning recipe uses two types of paprika.
 You may think that paprika is just paprika, right?
 In reality, paprika is more interesting in that there are several different varieties.

 First off, not all paprika is spicy.
 Paprika is made from dried and finely ground capsicum peppers, and different regions grow peppers with different levels of heat.

 Paprika labeled as “sweet” will have almost no heat at all.
 Smoked paprika is made from peppers that are slowly smoked over a fire, resulting in a rich smoky-sweet powder.
 Read more about paprika by clicking here.

 Smoked paprika goes well in other foods too!
 Try some in chili, or sprinkle it on top of your next batch of deviled eggs, the smoke adds a nice touch to everything you add it into.

 How to Cook the Perfect Grilled Burgers